BenQ ScreenBar Halo 2 Review: Give Your Eyes the Upgrade They Deserve

 Justifying the Price Tag

-At around $169 to $179 USD, this is not your budget Amazon special.
+At around $179 USD, this is not your budget Amazon special.
 But here’s what you’re actually paying for:

 - Accurate Kelvin Range (2700K to 6500K) that holds true across brightness levels